robmoore-i/Learnification/README.md

 ### Major

-- Make PersistentLearnificationRepository actually persistent
+- Change persistence to SQLite, using RxJava for access

 - Managing the application entry points across different activities

 ### Minor

-- Unit testable components
+- Meaningful unit tests

-- File storage or efficient CRUD on learning items.
+- Injectable components for use in integration tests

 ## MVP